thetaungg/nextjs-starter/README.md

-#Next.js Starter with Typescript and Redux
+# Next.js starter with Typescript and Redux